NathanZC/Connect4AINextJs/README.md

 Connect4AI
 Welcome to Connect4AI, a Connect Four game built using Next.js, utilizing the MiniMax algorithm with alpha-beta pruning and caching to create a challenging AI opponent.
-You can play the game online here.

-Overview
-Connect4AI is an engaging and interactive Connect Four game that pits players against an AI opponent.
-The AI uses the MiniMax algorithm with alpha-beta pruning for efficient decision-making and caching for optimized performance.

 Demo
 Try the game [here](https://connect4ai.vercel.app/).